You can download the high-res photos and the publicity materials from here

 An avid chamber musician, Orhon is a frequent guest with the Arizona Friends of Chamber Music, Ouro Branco Festival in Brazil, Roycroft Chamber Music Festival (NY) and the Saint Vincent College Chamber Music Series (PA).
 He has also performed at prestigious festivals including the Montreux, Saint Denis-Paris, Antibes, Montpellier, Istanbul, and Izmir jazz festivals.
 As an orchestra musician, he served as principal double bass in the Orchestra Iowa and Iowa and performed with the Detroit Symphony, Hartford Symphony and Connecticut Opera Orchestras.

 Mr. Orhon has recorded CDs under the Albany, Centaur, and Crystal Records labels.
 Most recently he recently recorded the double bass concerto Bailey’s Beads with the Royal Philharmonic Orchestra in London, a work written for him by composer David Gompper.
-This recording will be released under the Naxos label in 2020.

 As a pedagogue, Mr. Orhon has been an invited clinician to workshops across the United States and abroad, including European double bass conferences Bass2018 LUCCA, Bass Bass2010 Berlin, Bass2008 Paris, Ouro Branco Festival in Brazil, Suzuki Association of the Americas, American String Teachers Association and the International Society of Bassists.
 He has served on the faculties of the University of Connecticut, Central Connecticut State University, University of Massachusetts Amherst, The Hartt School Community Division of the University of Hartford, Kinhaven Music School (VT) and Summer Strings Music Festival in Pocatello, Idaho.